COVID-19 Protocols, Information and ResourcesMarch 9, 2021

 The Rector’s Study

 Beginning Sunday, January 16, Fr.
 Kevin will offer a multi-week introduction to the Gospel of Luke.
 The class is streamed on YouTube and Facebook each Sunday from 9 to 9:30 am.
 Luke’s Gospel will be the primary Gospel for Sunday readings throughout 2022.

 Lectionary Bible Study

 Lectionary Bible Study meets on Wednesdays mornings at 10 am to pray and discuss the readings for the following Sunday.
 Anyone is invited to attend.
-Bible Study is currently meeting in person and via Zoom.
+Bible Study is currently meeting only via Zoom.
 Links to Zoom are sent out weekly via email.

 Circle of Friends